UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/README.md

 - Lab E, get equations aligned
 - Move github classroom instructions to single page
 - Split dev container settings and course specific settings
+- Update theme folders to use kebab case.
+Same for gradescope docker (in name and folder names).
+Same for codelens.
+- Add logs folder to Lab C
+- Add consistent lab setup page at start of each lab.